Front / Business Areas / Container goods

 Efficient handling, shorter steaming time, and new growth opportunities

-In Kalundborg you will have a container port with prospects for growth – both for you and for the green transition.
+In Kalundborg you will find a container port with growth prospects – both for you and for the green transition.

-With up to 15 metres of water depth, 500 metres of quay and 330,000 square metres of terminal area, our container terminal is geared to receive large ships and move the goods quickly.
+With up to 15 meters of water depth, 500 meters of quay and 330,000 square meters of terminal area, our container terminal is geared to receive large ships and get the goods on the road quickly.

-At the same time, it enables our terminal to handle complex operations and scale with growth.
-From here, there is quick and easy access to the Zealandic road network – without city traffic, no bottlenecks, and with low CO2 emissions on the last part of the route.
+Our terminal is capable of handling complex operations and scaling with growth.
+From here, there is quick and easy access to the Zealand road network.
+Without city traffic, without bottlenecks and with lower CO2 emissions.

-The terminal is operated by APM Terminals, one of the world's largest operators, and acts as a link for Maersk containers to and from Zealand with direct connections to Hamburg, Bremerhaven, and Aarhus via Unifeeder.
-This makes Kalundborg an efficient and competitive gateway to and from the whole world.
+The terminal is operated by APM Terminals, one of the world's largest operators.
+It functions as connecting link for Maersk containers to and from Zealand – with direct connections to Hamburg, Bremerhaven and Aarhus via Unifeeder.
+This makes Kalundborg a efficient and competitive gateway to and from all over the world.

-But we are more than just good capacity and modern equipment.
-We offer:
+And we offer more than just good capacity and modern equipment:

 Tell us about your wishes, and we will tailor a solution for you.